kimiavedad/online-shopping-system/README.md

-## online-shopping project using python
+# online-shopping project using python
-# this project works with 3 files (users.csv, receipts.csv, malls.csv)
+this project works with 3 files (users.csv, receipts.csv, malls.csv)

-# Format of each file
+### format of each file